coding-cousins/twitch-tug-of-war/README.md

 # Twitch Tug of War
 ### [Deployed site on Heroku (please allow a few seconds for site to load.)](https://twitch-tug-of-war.herokuapp.com/)

 Twitch Tug of War is a web-app built for streamers to see their chatroom battle!
 Enter 2 Twitch streamers, and see who has the more powerful/active chatroom!
-Each chat message is worth one point towards the streamers team, but bonus emotes are worth 5!
+Each chat message is worth one point towards the streamers team, bonus emotes are worth 5!

 ## Tech Used